Open-Ended Automatic Programming Through Combinatorial Evolution: Discussion and Conclusion

-In the present paper we investigated whether it is possible to generate computer programs of increasing complexity using automatic programming through combinatorial evolution.
+In the present paper, we investigated whether it is possible to generate computer programs of increasing complexity using automatic programming through combinatorial evolution since this would make it an open-ended process.
 Specifically, we wanted to know what kind of basic code blocks are needed at the beginning of a simulation, how are these code blocks implemented to allow them to combine, and how can code complexity be measured.
 To start the first iteration of the combinatorial evolution simulation we needed to define code blocks that existed in the programming framework Java.
-As basic initial code blocks we defined reserved key words of the Java programming language that are used to define classes, methods, initialise variables, and so on.
+As initial code blocks we defined reserved keywords of the Java programming language that are used to define classes, methods, initialise variables, and so on.
 This also includes some special characters used in the programming language that we also added.
 Placeholders within code blocks are used to allow combining code blocks and thus source code.
 Newly generated code blocks are assigned a classification value according to their structure, which represents code complexity.
 The combinatorial evolution simulation generated code blocks including classes, methods, variables, and combinations thereof.
-It therefore generated code of increasing complexity.
+It therefore generated code of increasing complexity.\\ Regarding measuring complexity, different approaches to do so, e.g. determining the number of lines of code and McCabe's cyclomatic complexity \cite{McCabe.1976}, have been taken into consideration but the code blocks from the outcomes after nearly 2 billion iterations were in our opinion still too short to implement these complexity measures.
+Two factors were important why we did not use McCabe's cyclomatic complexity \cite{McCabe.1976}.
+First, it did not generate the required main method within a reasonable number of iterations, so there was no starting point.
+Second, we decided to not have the decision code block assigned a value greater than 0 in the initial code blocks.
+Without any of these code blocks, the complexity would always be evaluated as 1.\\ We conclude that the combinatorial evolution simulation clearly shows how Java code can be automatically created using combinatorial evolution.
+Simple keywords and special characters were successfully combined into more complex and different structures like variable declarations or methods and in later iterations they even got combined into more sophisticated results such as classes consisting of methods and variable declarations.
+We also conclude that due to combinatorial evolution, open-ended automatic programming could be achieved, indicating an intriguing approach if creativity is important.\\ The reached limitations of complexity show that further research is required.
+Similar observations for genetic programming \cite{harter2019advanced} suggest that more advanced evolutionary operators could be useful.
+However, already when starting with further elaborated code blocks or when reaching them during previous combinatorial evolution, the goal of automatic programming might come much closer.
+Therefore, forthcoming research may also study the concept with much increased computational power and distributed computing.